ucc23/updt_UCC/README.md

 The `C_process_member_files.py` script generates the `UCC_cat_C.csv` file and updates the parquet file with all the identified members.
-It also generates the required files for uploading to the Zenodo repository.
-These files need to be manually uploaded to a new Zenodo release.
+It also generates the required files for uploading to the Zenodo repository (these files need to be manually uploaded to a new Zenodo release).

 The `UCC_cat_C.csv` file contains columns that represent the following information:

 ```
 - fnames: names of each entry (must match those in the B file)
-- plots_used: (y/n) tells the D script if an entry plot needs to be generated/updated
+- plots_used: (y/n) tells the E script if an entry plot needs to be generated/updated
-- process: (y/n) manual flag that indicates whether to process this entry
+- process: (y/n) manual flag that indicates whether to (re)process this entry
 - N_clust: Fixed number of cluster members (has precedence over N_clust_max)
 - N_clust_max: Maximum number of cluster members
 - N_box: Multiplier value for the box size used to search for members